postsharp/postsharp-emails/metalama-email-course/140-custom-validation-aspect.md

 {
     /// <summary> A method name predicate. </summary>
     ///
-    /// <remarks> This class actually creates the predicate.
+    /// <remarks> This class creates the predicate.
 It's designed to
     ///           check method names and see if, in this case, they end with
-    ///           a particular word or phrase. </remarks>
+    ///           a specific word or phrase. </remarks>
     internal class MethodNamePredicate : ReferencePredicate
     {
         private readonly string _suffix;